Mental Health Accredited Social Worker and Relationship Counsellor

 Certificate in Supervisory Management (1999).

-Gerald is a Mental Health focused Social Worker accredited with the AASW and an Accredited Counsellor with ACA.
-He is waiting on his Medicare accreditation and in the interim we charge a flat fee for his services. has been working in the mental health space since 2002 and as an Accredited Social Worker since 2009 and has been counselling clients for over 15 years.
+Gerald is a Mental Health Accredited Social Worker.
+He has completed two years of psychologically focused work and is Medicare Rebate Eligible.
+Gerald is also an Accredited Counsellor with the Australian Counselling Association (ACA).
+Gerald has extensive experience working in the mental health space since 2002.
+He is an Accredited Social Worker since 2009 and Mental Health Accredited since 2022.
+He has been counselling clients for over 15 years.
 Gerald has worked in NGO’s, community mental health, with youth’s, the hospital, Department of Veteran’s Affairs, and PHN ATAPS clients.
 Gerald has been fortunate to supervise and mentor students in their tertiary qualifications in social work, in community spaces, tutoring and supervise in general counselling.

 Gerald works with teenagers, adolescents, men, couples, adults, older adults, and people with disabilities.